civiform/docs/docs/overview/how-does-civiform-work.md

 Read on to learn about the features for each user type.

-#### A note on data management & security:

-All data is managed by the civic entity and thus their own security and privacy policies apply.
-For security, CiviForm is built to defend against cross-site scripting (XSS), SQL injection, cross-site request forgery (CSRF), and other common hacking tactics.

 ## Applicant Experience

 Expand each heading below to learn more about features for applicants.